yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 The latest release of the workflow, example data, and dependencies are available from the WARP [releases page](https://github.com/broadinstitute/warp/releases).
 You can explore releases using the WARP command-line tool, [Wreleaser](https://github.com/broadinstitute/warp/tree/master/wreleaser).

 ### Input descriptions
 The tables below describe each of the WGS pipeline inputs and reference files.

-Examples of how to specify each input can be found in the example [input configuration file (JSON)](link).
+Examples of how to specify each input can be found in the example [input configuration files (JSONs)](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files).

 Multiple references are imported as part of a struct from the [DNASeqStruct WDL](https://github.com/broadinstitute/warp/blob/master/structs/dna_seq/DNASeqStructs.wdl), which is located in the WARP [structs library](https://github.com/broadinstitute/warp/tree/master/structs).
 For references that are part of a struct, the tables below list the relevant struct’s name.